Total steps: 7

 Bodinnick, grid ref: SX130522

-The footpath from Bodinnick to Penleath Point - known as Hall Walk - dates back at least to the 16th century.
+The footpath from Bodinnick to Penleath Point - known as Hall Walk - dates back to at least the 16th century.
 Created by the Mohun family of nearby Hall, it's an early example of an ornamental promenade.
 Later it was famed as the place where King Charles I was nearly shot in August 1644 at the height of the English Civil War.

 Follow the footpath from Bodinnick to the 'Q' memorial.
 Here there is a steep path down to the water's edge at Penleath Point which can be taken as a diversion.